 - High-carbon steel can resist rust and corrosion.

-- Stability and durability is provided in the heat-treated, tempered edge.
+- Stability and durability are provided in the heat-treated, tempered edge.

 - Brass triple rivets and full tang construction provide sturdiness.